Postpartum Hair Loss

 Thursday morning as I was brushing my hair I noticed a lot more was falling out than normal.
 Throughout the day I had hair sticking to my clothes, bed, and pillow and by Friday I was full-on reminding myself that this must be postpartum hair loss.
 What I didn’t like was that in prior years I had black hair and I could at least see it falling out and I could pick it up and put it in the trash.
 But just recently I dyed my hair blond and now it was difficult to see the hair but I could tell it was there as I could feel it touching my skin, falling down my back and finding it in my butt crack was just awesome (full-on sarcasm).
 Well, this is just great, I now realize that I am to the day three months postpartum.
 I should have put an alarm on my phone because this is just too much of a coincidence that my hair falls out the moment three months hit.
 I hadn’t planned on any special soaps or shampoos yet but since that time has come I might as well order Nioxin to prevent further damage to my chemically treated hair.
 My previous delivery of twins was in 2017 and my hair didn’t start falling out until 4 months.
 So needless to say I was super bummed out that my thick long hair was soon going to be thin, and I was going to be faced with a receding hairline, oh yay (yes… Sarcasm again).
 So happy three month birthday to my surrogate baby!
 Thank you for the lush hair you gave to me in 2019, I am totally looking forward to being bald in 2020 ❤

 What tips do you have for moms that are going through postpartum hair loss?
 Comment below.
-For more information on how to find your ideal size flange for your pump, please reach me via my website, Facebook, Instagram or text message 541-390-8649.
+For more information on how to find your ideal size flange for your pump, please book on my website.

 “As an Amazon Affiliate I earn from qualifying purchases.”